Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: Introduction

-Despite the critical importance, however, achieving all properties is challenging due to the fact that a single LLM watermark (even state-of-the-art, or SOTA, designs) is not able to meet them all, as summarized in Tab.~\ref{tab:comparison}.
-Indeed, designing robust, unforgettable and temper-evident watermarks involves a fundamental trade-off between defending against removal attacks and spoofing attacks.
-Specifically, being robust to removal attacks requires that the watermark's detectability remains unaffected by certain perturbations.
-On the other hand, anti-spoofing necessitates that the watermark is sensitive to perturbations, enabling it to verify the integrity of the watermarked text.
-This capability allows it to discern whether harmful content originates from the victim model or has been tampered with by individuals with malicious intentions.
+Despite the critical importance, achieving all desired properties in a single LLM watermark remains challenging, as even state-of-the-art (SOTA) designs cannot meet them all (see Tab.~\ref{tab:comparison}).
+Indeed, designing such a watermarking scheme involves a fundamental trade-off between defending against removal attacks and spoofing attacks.
+Specifically, being robust to removal attacks requires that the watermark's detectability remains unaffected by certain perturbations, while anti-spoofing demands sensitivity to perturbations to verify text integrity, distinguishing harmful content from genuine model output and tampered content.

 To overcome the above challenges, we propose \ouralg, a novel sampling strategy by embedding a bi-level signature into generated tokens.
 At the coarse-grained level, we utilize statistical signals across the entire text to detect the presence of the watermark, ensuring robustness against perturbations.
 Concurrently, at the fine-grained level, we integrate content-dependent signature bits into each token to uphold content integrity, which leverages a digital signature scheme to ensure unforgeability, as the secret key required for watermark embedding will be securely held by model owners.
+This scheme enables transparent detection by allowing verification with a public key instead of embedding secrets, so independent parties can authenticate without proprietary details or a black-box API, ensuring reliable detection.
+And the tampering evidence will show when these two level detection results are not consistent.

 Our contributions are threefold: 1) We uncover an advanced spoofing attack that exploits the robustness of SOTA watermarking schemes; 2) We introduce \ouralg, the first watermarking scheme to simultaneously ensure robustness and unforgeability by embedding a bi-level signature through a novel rank-based sampling strategy; 3) \ouralg is capable of distinguishing five distinct scenarios during the detection phase, effectively defeating spoofing attacks and serving as a promising tool to regulate LLM safety mechanism.